What leadership personalities are there? Why does one lead like this, the other like that? What is behind it?

 1. the purple meme – belonging to the group

-Purple’s thinking is characterized by a magical understanding of the world.
-There is a belief in supernatural powers and rituals that are supposed to bring protection and prosperity.
+Purpurne’s thinking is characterized by a magical understanding of the world.
+There is a belief in supernatural powers and rituals that are supposed to bring protection and prosperity. -

-Within the tribe there are often informal, instinctive hierarchies based on personal qualities or experience.
-However, there is little formal structure.
+Within the tribe, there are often informal, instinctive hierarchies based on personal qualities or experiences.
+However, there is little formal structure. -

-Change or the unknown can trigger fears.
+Changes or the unknown can trigger anxiety.
 Purple is based on the tried and tested to ensure safety.

 The purple meme emphasizes strong group togetherness through ritual practices, simple hierarchies and security to cope with existential fears.
 The individual subordinates himself completely to the group and the leader and does not represent his own opinion or position.